Report: Biden Aide T.J. Ducklo Threatened to 'Destroy' Politico Reporter for Story on His Relationship With Axios Journalist

 — Jen Psaki (@PressSec) February 12, 2021

 Ducklo has yet to issue a statement addressing the controversy.
+Palmeri has remained mum as well.

+The White House’s decision to keep Ducklo appears to violate a pledge made by Biden to terminate members of his administration who conduct themselves disrespectfully towards others.
+In a January 21 video conference, Biden assured staff that his administration will lead with “core American values” and “humility and trust.”

+“Everybody is entitled to be treated with decency and dignity,” Biden said.
+“That’s been missing in a big way the last four years.”

 .